microsoft/react-native-code-push/README.md

     *NOTE: As a reminder, you can retrieve these keys by running `code-push deployment ls <APP_NAME> -k` from your terminal.*

-4. Open up your `MainActivity.java` file and change the `CodePush` constructor to pass the deployment key in via the build config you just defined, as opposed to a string literal.
+4. Pass the deployment key to the `CodePush` constructor via the build config you just defined, as opposed to a string literal.

 **For React Native >= v0.29**

+Open up your `MainApplication.java` file and make the following changes:

  ```java
  new CodePush(BuildConfig.CODEPUSH_KEY, MainApplication.this, BuildConfig.DEBUG);
  ```

 **For React Native v0.19 - v0.28**

+Open up your `MainActivity.java` file and make the following changes:

  ```java
  new CodePush(BuildConfig.CODEPUSH_KEY, this, BuildConfig.DEBUG);